-On Writing Well: The Classic Guide to Writing Nonfiction (25th Anniversary Edition).
+On Writing Well: The Classic Guide to Writing Nonfiction (30th Anniversary Edition).
 William K. Zinsser.
-2001.
+2006.
 Harper Resource.
 This is a general guide to clear, concise, and effective non-fiction writing.

-A Writer's Reference (5th Edition).
-Diana Hacker.
-2001.
+A Writer's Reference (7th Edition).
+Diana Hacker and Nancy Sommers.
+2010.
 Bedford/St. Martin's.
 A good reference for questions related to grammar and style.

 Working with Your Reader